 In Conclusion

-Animal shelter statistics reveal significant trends in animal welfare and pet ownership.
-The American Veterinary Medical Association and the American Pet Products Association highlight the issue of homeless pets and animal abandonment, with many mixed-breed dogs entering shelters in 2024.
+Animal shelter statistics reveal significant trends in animal welfare organizations and pet ownership.
+The American Veterinary Medical Association and the American Pet Products Association highlight the issue of homeless pets and animal abandonment, with many mixed-breed dogs entering shelters in 2025.

 We’ll never know exactly how many animals are dying at the hands of human beings.
 But we can be a part of the solution to help these wonderful creatures stay alive and find forever homes.